Allanxl/xlinq/README.md

 Note: If it is compiled by C++ 11, <forward_list>, <unordered_map> and <unordered_set> can also be supported.

 Limitation:
-- Each query can have only one Select
-- Select should always be placed after Where
 - I am not guarantee all features work on others.
 For example, Sum() for unordered_set may be a problem because pair<TKey, TValue> may not define operator +().

 Check src/main.cpp for examples.
 Enjoy it!